-The casting of Grace Jones and selection of Duran Duran to perform the theme song were seen as attempts to help market the film (and potential future James Bond movies) towards a younger audience, specifically the so-called MTV Generation.
+The selection of Duran Duran to perform the theme song was seen as attempts to help market the film (and potential future James Bond movies) towards a younger audience, specifically the so-called MTV Generation.

 Roger Moore on his DVD commentary has said that this is definitely his least favorite Bond movie of the seven he starred in, mainly because of the increased violence but also because he felt he was too old for the part and, as confirmed in his autobiography, he felt there was no chemistry between himself and Tanya Roberts, and a genuine dislike of Grace Jones.

 This was Lois Maxwell's final appearance as Miss Moneypenny.
 Apparently, after she was told that she would be retiring from the role, she thought that she could become the M character as a promotion.
 However, at the time producer Albert R. Broccoli believed that audiences would not accept James Bond being given orders by woman.
 The M character did become a lady a decade later when Judi Dench took on the role in GoldenEye (1995).

 Although only appearing very briefly, this movie is Dolph Lundgren's first on-screen role, playing General Gogol's KGB bodyguard Venz.
 He landed the position because he was dating Grace Jones at the time of the filming, and was conveniently on set when director John Glen realized he quickly needed someone to fill in as a simple gun wielding body guard.